Art and Design

 Implementation

-All classes will enjoy at least one full hour of Art and Design lessons every week each half term per term.
-They will be provided with high quality teaching and learning opportunities.
-Planning is progressive and drives high quality of work from our children.
-All lessons will be well resourced and meaningful to ensure all children reach their full potential.
-Children will progressively acquire, use and apply a growing bank of vocabulary, skills and knowledge in order to develop into confident, accurate and meaningful artists.
-Each class will focus on the same skill each half term to allow for maximum progression in skills.
+In Key Stage 1 and 2, all classes will enjoy an art project each term.Using the planning resources from Grammarsaurus, ensures lessons are progressive and drives high quality work from our children.
+All lessons are well resourced and meaningful to ensure everyone flourishes and is pushed to develop creatively.
+Children will progressively acquire, use and apply a growing bank of vocabulary, skills and knowledge in order to develop into confident, accurate and creative artists.
+Each class will focus on the themes of monocromatic, chromatic and sculpture to allow for maximum progression in skills.

 Impact

-Through the thorough planning and monitoring of pupil progress all pupils should make at least good or better progress in Art and Design, and achieve good outcomes by the end of each phase.
+Through the thorough planning and monitoring of pupil progress, all pupils should make at least good or better progress in Art and Design, and achieve good outcomes by the end of each phase.

 Art and Design Assessment at St Oswald’s